4bysss/4bysss/README.md

 # 💫 About Me:
-🧠 I'm currently working on SRGAN for 3D brain ultrasounds.<br>🌱 I'm currently learning about ML libraries like Pytorch and Tensorflow.
+🧠 I'm currently working on a SRGAN for 3D brain ultrasounds.<br>🌱 I'm currently learning about ML libraries like Pytorch and Tensorflow.

 ## 🌐 Socials: